Jubatian/rrpge-spec/specs/kernel.rst

 the parameters are right (there are however some kernel calls which can purposefully return failure, indicated in their documentation).

-Otherwise there are four sources of termination:
+Otherwise there are two sources of termination:

 - Attempting to execute an instruction from the supervisor area (see the "Instruction Matrix" table in "cpu_inst.rst").